tony-josi/rsa/readme.md

 ## RSA Proof of correctness

-Before establishing the proof of correctness, there are two theorems that are essential in undertstanding it:
+Before establishing the proof of correctness, there are two theorems that are essential in undertstanding RSA:

 1. Fermat's little theorem
 2. Chinese remainder theorem